KU VC stays in office till 'further orders'

 Academic activities remained suspended while the administration and members of the faculty held condolence meetings.

-university teachers, after holding a meeting, marched up to the vice-chancellor's office, where they staged the sit-in and raised slogans against Vice-Chancellor Dr Nazir A. Mughal.
+The university teachers, after holding a meeting, marched up to the vice-chancellor's office, where they staged the sit-in and raised slogans against Vice-Chancellor Dr Nazir A. Mughal.

 The vice-chancellor came out of his office and met office-bearers of the teachers association.

 President of the association, Dr Azhar Ali Shah, presented a charter of demands to Dr Mughal and called for appointing a judicial commission to probe the professor's murder.

 He also called for removal of Rangers and police from the university and cleansing the campus of all weapons, along with restoration of student unions.
 He asked the vice-chancellor to resign voluntarily.

 Mr Shah warned of launching a movement if their demands were not accepted in seven days.
 He also announced a boycott of classes for three days.

 Police were reported to have detained three suspects.